Board Member Bios

 Joe Matuszewski is a partner with Ernst & Young LLP, a global leader in assurance, tax, transaction and advisory services.
-A Certified Public Accountant in the state of Ohio, Joe has over thirteen years of public accounting experience serving a variety of multinational clients, primarily in the diversified industrial products and consumer products industries.
+A Certified Public Accountant in the state of Ohio, Joe has over fifteen years of public accounting experience serving a variety of multinational clients, primarily in the diversified industrial products and consumer products industries.
 Joe has extensive experience leading globally integrated audits with frequent travel to meet with clients and affiliate audit teams in Europe and Asia.
 Joe is actively involved in reviewing annual and quarterly SEC filings and has significant experience with SEC registration statements and equity and debt offerings, including initial public offerings.
 Joe is the campus recruiting leader for EY’s Northeast Ohio Audit practice and executive sponsor of Unity, EY’s LGBT professional network.

-Joe is a resident of Medina, Ohio where he lives with his husband Nathan and daughter Addyson.
+Joe is a resident of Medina where he lives with his husband Nathan and daughters Addyson and Anderson.